-- Students are taught in mixed ability single gender groups in year 10.
-Years 9 and 11 are mixed gender groups. - A wide range of teaching resources are available to teachers and for inspection by parents through the subject leader. - Resources are stored in a locked storeroom and are easily accessible to all that deliver the course. - PSHEE resources are user friendly with detailed lesson plans and guidance on the delivery. - The department meets each term, to review, plan, evaluate and modify PSHEE lessons. - Support is offered through an in-service training programme. - Year 9 discrete curriculum time (one lesson per fortnight) delivered by a specialist team - Years 10 and 11 discrete curriculum time (one lesson per fortnight) delivered by a specialist team - Further delivery is through school events, educational visits, careers guidance, work experience, pastoral care and guidance, the assembly programme, student voice, and through teaching and learning in other subject areas - The PW coordinator meets at least half termly with the line manager for PW and updates are made to the curriculum in line with national strategies and guidance eg Keeping Children Safe in Education 2016
+- Students are taught principally through tutor times.
+In year 10 and 11 this is supported by one hour of Citizenship per cycle delivered as mixed ability by specialist teachers.
+This includes sexual health and relationships. - A wide range of teaching resources are available to teachers and for inspection by parents through the subject leader or Heads of Year. - Resources are accessible to all that deliver the course. - PSHEE resources are user friendly with detailed lesson plans and guidance on the delivery. - The department meets regularly, to review, plan, evaluate and modify PSHEE lessons. - Support is offered through an in-service training programme. - Further delivery is through school events, educational visits, careers guidance, work experience, pastoral care and guidance, the assembly programme, student voice, and through teaching and learning in other subject areas - The PW coordinator meets at least half termly with the line manager for PW and updates are made to the curriculum in line with national strategies and guidance eg Keeping Children Safe in Education 2016